-Fundamentals of General, CHF 122 Organic and Biological Chemistry 4 crs.
+Fundamentals of General, Organic and Biological Chemistry CHE 122 4 crs.
 3 hrs.
+2 lab hrs.

 This course is a two-semester course sequence that introduces principles and concepts of general, organic and biological chemistry.
 The laboratory will provide experimental applications of these chemical topics.
-CHE 121-122 - terms are required.
 They are liberal arts electives.
-They are recommended for students intending to transfer to bachelor degree Allied Health Science curricula.
+They are recommended for students intending to transfer to bachelor's degree Allied Health Science curricula.
 CHE 121-122 cannot be granted credit to fulfill degree requirements for Science (A.S.) and Engineering Science (A.S.).